 Yale-New Haven ranked among the very best in the

-nation in 11 medical specialties, including ear, nose &
+nation in eight medical specialties, including ear, nose & throat, which ranked #43.

 Otolaryngology Services We Provide